Search results

 0

-Excited to share that I've joined (Open Source Software Contribution Academy) as a mentor for the @fedifyFedify: an ActivityPub server framework project!
+Excited to share that I've joined (Open Source Software Contribution Academy) as a mentor for the @fedifyFedify: ActivityPub server framework project!

 OSSCA is a national program run by South Korea's NIPA (National IT Industry Promotion Agency) through their Open Source Software Support Center, aimed at fostering the next generation of open source contributors.